robn/robn.io/_posts/2014-07-15-docker-perl.md

   feature: yellow.jpg
 ---

 The latest fancy tool for deploying things is [Docker](http://www.docker.com/).
-I'm not going to bother telling you about it because the internet is full of folks talking excitedly about it and they can explain it better than me.
-I've been following it for a year with some interest, but after deploying [GitLab](https://about.gitlab.com/) with Docker last week in about two hours (no exaggeration), I figured it was time to see how to drive this thing.
+I've been following it for about a year with some interest, but after deploying [GitLab](https://about.gitlab.com/) with Docker last week in about two hours (no exaggeration), I figured it was time to see how to drive this thing.
 I did this by "dockerising" a simple but non-trivial Perl application.

 ## The point of all this